The Man from Down Under: Shooting

 Lon Jones, an Australian journalist doing a lecture tour of the US, acted as technical adviser for life in Australia.
 Jones wrote an article on the making of the film where he quoted Laughton:

 This role scares me.
 I know how Australians regard their Anzacs, and I also know that the rest of the world looks upon them as the greatest fighting force of modern times.
 Frankly, I have never worried so much about a film role in all my career....
 I am just a fat, ugly pig in real life, and nothing can change that rather deplorable fact.
 I am one of those unfortunate actors who have to depend solely on their dramatic ability to create a transition on the screen or stage.
 I only hope that Australians generally will accept me for my acting in this role and forget about my looks.

-Laughton said that one of his biggest problems was the fact that he has never actually come into contact with Anzacs, and that he has known but few Australians intimately.
+Laughton said that one of his biggest problems was that he had never actually come into contact with Anzacs, and that he had only known a few Australians intimately.

 I have had no way of getting the 'feel' of the character except from the script.
 I know Australians have become a race apart, fiercely independent and intensely proud.
 But never having lived among them I have never had the chance of getting io know their characteristics and their mannerisms.
 I realise only too well that if I should fail in this role I will make enemies of millions of Australians, and that is something I do not look forward to.

 Laughton decided to use a version of his own accent rather than approximate an Australian one because "I know Australians are very sensitive about their accent, and I don't want to antagonise them by faking an accent that would sound like a London Cockney."

 A number of silent era film stars appeared in small roles in the movie, such as William Desmond, May McEvoy, Florence Turner, Lillian Rich, Barbara Bedford, and Helen Holmes.

 Major Sam Harris was technical adviser for the military sequences.

 Leonard wanted to build a replica of Sydney Stadium for the boxing sequences but the studio ruled that would be too expensive and also require the permission of the managers of the actual stadium.
 So the stock MGM stadium was used, which was modelled on Madison Square Garden.

 Leonard wanted to use establishing shots of Sydney but the censors would not permit the display of any aerial shots of the city.
 The reason Laughton's character says he is going to Melbourne to enlist was due to available stock footage; originally the character said he was going to Sydney to enlist but the only footage of Australian soldiers marching took place in Melbourne so the line was redubbed to Melbourne to enable a cut to a scene of soldiers marching.

 Laughton twisted his knee during a fight scene and had to be hospitalised.